 Making use of oil, applesauce and buttermilk, you will achieve a fluffy, tender and moist cake with almost no effort.

 Although this recipe uses homemade applesauce, you can use store-bought if you don’t have that much time on your hands.
-However, the homemade applesauce is generally a bit chunckier than the store-bought versions and so add an extra layer of texture to the cake.
+However, the homemade applesauce is generally a bit chunkier than the store-bought versions and so add an extra layer of texture to the cake.
+This spice cake recipe also calls for a flavorless oil, like vegetable oil, to add to the moistness.

 Because of its moist interior, you don’t have to serve it with frosting but it adds another flavor element to the cake.
 This cake is ready under an hour and will serve 16 people so is great for family or friend get-togethers.